 - 1. To introduce Southeast Asian region to the students of international relations - 2.
-To provide historical background for better understanding of the contexts in which various conflict and cooperation dynamics evolved in the region - 3.
-To provide insights based on socio-political as well as economic analysis for comprehensive understanding of the region.
+To provide historical background for better understanding of the various conflict and cooperation dynamics evolved in the region - 3.
+To provide insights based on socio-political as well as economic analysis